Updated June 2, 2023

 RGB color model is the additive color model using Red, green, and blue colors.
 The main use of the RGB color model is for displaying images on electronic devices.
 In the RGB color model, overlaying the three colors with the least intensity produces the color black, while adding them with full light intensity creates the color white.
 To make a different array of colors, these primary colors should be superimposed in different intensities.
 According to some studies, the intensity of each primary colour can vary from 0 to 255, creating almost 16,777,216 colors.

 As we already discussed above, the basic principle behind the working of the RGB color model is additive color mixing.
 It is the process of mixing 3 primary colors, red, green, and blue, together in different proportions to make more different colors.

 For each primary color, it is possible to take 256 different shades of that color.
 So by adding 256 shades of 3 primary colors, we can produce over 16 million different colors.
-Cone cells or photoreceptors are part of a human eye that is responsible for color perception.
-In the RGB color model, because of the combination of primary colors create different colors that we perceive by stimulating the different cone cells simultaneously.
+Cone cells or photoreceptors are part of the human eye that is responsible for color perception.
+In the RGB color model, the combination of primary colors creates different colors that we perceive by stimulating the different cone cells simultaneously.

 As shown in the figure above, the addition of red, green and blue light will cause us to perceive different colors.
 For example, if we combine blue and green light in some proportions, it will result in the formation of cyan.
 And if we combine red and green light, it results in yellow light.